David Huddle

-David Ross Huddle (July 11, 1942 - October 7, 2025) was an American writer and professor.
+David Ross Huddle (July 11, 1942 – October 7, 2025) was an American writer and professor.
 His poems, essays, and short stories have appeared in The New Yorker, Esquire, Harper's Magazine, The New York Times Magazine, Story, The Autumn House Anthology of Poetry, and The Best American Short Stories.
 His work has also been included in anthologies of writing about the Vietnam War.
 He was the recipient of two National Endowment for the Arts fellowships and taught creative fiction, poetry, and autobiography at the University of Vermont and at the Bread Loaf School of English at Middlebury College.
 Huddle was born in Ivanhoe, Wythe County, Virginia, and he was sometimes considered an Appalachian writer.
 He served as an enlisted man in the U.S. Army from 1964 to 1967, in Germany as a paratrooper and then in Vietnam as a military intelligence specialist.

-He died in 2025.
+Huddle died on October 7, 2025, at the age of 83.